ashutoshmjain/gita/src/mathuraChap07.md

 <!-- markdownlint-disable-next-line -->
 <div style="padding-left:40px;font-size:0.9em;">

 `Vishwamitra` - one of the seven `Bramhrishis` - was not born of `Bramha`.
 He reached this title through sheer hard work.
-The fame to his name was his devotion of Sun God.
-His most precious verse was `Gaytri Mantra` - a devotional verse for Sun.
-It was believed Sun gave him the method to forge gold.
-It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method.
+The fame to his name was his devotion of Sun.
+His most precious verse was `Gaytri Mantra` - a devotional verse in glory of the god of light.
+It was believed Sun gave him the method to forge gold - a metal pale and shiny as the Sun, and as indestructible as the deity of its origin.

+It is believed `Indra` had sent `Menka` to seduce `Vishwamitra` for the method, but that is a separate story!

 </div>